 Needs are largely being met through TEAN resources – donations made by faith groups, community allies and businesses.
 With winter coming, we anticipate new challenges related to the weather, illnesses, and lack of transportation options via foot or bike.
 While these families are extremely eager to work, due to myriad delays in the asylum/ immigration process we are unclear on when they will be able to receive work permits and so we anticipate these needs will be ongoing.

 2. Supporting Medical Needs

-Midcoast Hospital and its partners as well as OASIS Health are the primary medical providers to the new Mainers.
+Midcoast Hospital and its partners, as well as OASIS Health are the primary medical providers to the new Mainers.
 Both are treating the families regularly.
 However, appointments often generate follow up events with associated costs.
 Currently, TEAN is covering many of those costs in the form of prescription and over-the-counter medicines as well as prescription eyeglasses, and our volunteers are closely involved with transportation related to medical appointments.
 Allies regularly respond to emergency requests for rides to urgent care or the ER.
 TEAN allies have arranged pro-bono services donated by a private dentist in Brunswick, brought teenagers to specialist appointments, and continually field calls urgent medical issues.
-TEAN most recently assisted with organizing a weekend flu clinic at Seeds of Independence that families could walk to.
-However, prescriptions, eye glasses, and over the counter medicine, and incidental medical costs will not abate and TEAN’s support of these costs cannot be long term.
+TEAN also assisted with organizing a weekend flu clinic at Seeds of Independence that families could walk to; however, prescriptions, eye glasses, and over the counter medicine, and incidental medical costs will not abate and TEAN’s support of these costs cannot be long term.